fierceredpanda/spark-java/README.md

 In the package com.intersysconsulting.spark.storageformats.avro there are samples for working with the geneirc and the specific Avro API's.

--- AvroReadWriteExample - Writes Generic Avro to a byte buffer and reads it back in.
+- AvroReadWriteExample - Writes Generic Avro to a byte buffer and reads it back in.
+- AvroSpecificReadWriteExample - Uses an Avro generated class to write to the byte buffer and read it back in.